One of the most common question that bike owners has in mind is,

 Abus’ products are well-known to be very reliable and of high quality.
 The ABUS Granit X-Plus 540 surely didn’t disappoint and is their flagship bike lock.

-Kryptonite Kryptolok Series 2 U-Lock
+Kryptonite Kryptolok Series 2

 The Kryptonite Kryptolock Series 2 U lock represents the best value for money bike lock in the market today.